Amir Jang Ghaznavi: East Pakistan

+International career

+On 14 December 1955, Ghaznavi represented East Pakistan in an exhibition match against the Pakistan national team prior to the 1955 Asian Quadrangular Football Tournament in Dhaka.
+His team were defeated 1–3.

 In 1958, Ghaznavi, although not selected in the initial squad for the 1958 Tokyo Asian Games, was contacted through a telegram and flown to Tokyo on a private plane to join the Pakistan national team.
-The team consisted a record six Bengali players including captain Nabi Chowdhury.
+The team consisted of a record six Bengali players including captain Nabi Chowdhury.
 Pakistan tied the first game 1–1 with South Vietnam and lost its final game 1–3 to the Republic of China.

 Organizing career

 In the early 60s, during which Victoria Sporting Club dominated Dhaka football, Ghaznavi took on the role of coach, team manager and organizer of Dhaka Mohammedan upon the request of the club's president at the time, Moinul Islam.

 As the club's organizer, Ghaznavi brought in players from West Pakistan, notably central defender Turab Ali from Karachi Port Trust and Pakistan's national captain, Qayyum Changezi.
 He also had an eye for local talents.
 Assisted by former teammate Kabir Ahmed, Ghaznavi brought in a 16-year-old, Balai Dey from Khulna in 1962, and Victoria's winger Bashir Ahmed, helping the club clinch the title in 1963.
 The Black and Whites continued their dominance in the league, becoming champions in 1965, 1966, and 1969.
-In 1966, he acted as the team manager during Mohammedan's Mohammad Ali Bogra Shield triumph.
+In 1966, he acted as the assistant manager during Mohammedan's Mohammad Ali Bogra Shield triumph.

 In the late 60s, he brought in Bengali forward Golam Sarwar Tipu and Hafizuddin Ahmed to Mohammedan.
 Both players helped the club win the 1968 Aga Khan Gold Cup and the 1969 league title as unbeaten champions and later represented the Pakistan national football team.